fioprotocol/fio-go/README.md

 Library for interacting with the FIO network using the go language.

-**Warning: This is pre-release software, and under heavy development, not all APIs are stable.**

-## 1.x Breaking Changes
+## Breaking Changes

-In 1.x and later eos-go has been imported, this is to facilitate ECC changes needed for FIO and to ensure API stability.
+In 1.0.0 and later eos-go has been imported, this is to facilitate ECC changes needed for FIO and to ensure API stability.
 Updating existing code using eos-go dependencies should only require:

 ```